redhat-na-ssa/demo-rosa-sagemaker/README.md

 # move into the folder with our model and review the second version of our tuned model

 # From the OpenShift Web Console
-# click on `Workloads > Pods'
+# click on `Workloads > Deployments'

-# open the 'model-server-s3-<UUID>' pod and click on the `Environment`
+# open the gradio-client' deplyoment instance and click on the `Environment` menu item

-# notice the MODEL_REPOSITORY value that will pull that version of the model in the folder structure
+# notice the MODEL_REPOSITORY value that will pull the latest version of the model available for inference

 # open the URL for the `gradio-client` instance and interact with the model (notice the "model_version": "2")